drotha2/OEM_PACK/README.md

   ````
 - **Windows Auto Configurator**
   ````
-  Automatic tool to remove
-  any deblot, and clean the system also patch up the system make it run better will run after logon, from RunOnce Command,
+  Automatic tool to remove any deblot, and clean the system. also patch up the system, to make it run better. will run after logon, from RunOnce Command.
   ````

 # How to use ?